nicklockwood/iCarousel/README.md

 	@property (nonatomic, readonly) float itemWidth;

 The display width of items in the carousel (read only).
 This is derived automatically from the first view passed in to the carousel using the `carousel:viewForItemAtIndex:` dataSource method.
-You can also override this value using the `carouselItemWidth:` delegate method, which will alter the spacing between carousel items.
+You can also override this value using the `carouselItemWidth:` delegate method, which will alter the spacing between carousel items (but won't resize or scale the item views).

 	@property (nonatomic, assign) BOOL centerItemWhenSelected;

 When set to YES, tapping any item in the carousel other than the one matching the currentItemIndex will cause it to smoothly animate to the center.
-Tapping the currently selected item will have no effect. **This property is currently only supported on the iOS version of iCarousel.**
+Tapping the currently selected item will have no effect.
+Defaults to YES. **This property is currently only supported on the iOS version of iCarousel.**

 	@property (nonatomic, assign) NSInteger numberOfVisibleItems;

 This is the maximum number of item views that should be visible in the carousel at once.
 Half of this number of views will be displayed to either side of the currently selected item index.
 Views beyond that will not be loaded until they are scrolled into view.
 This allows for the carousel to contain a very large number of items without adversely affecting performance.
-The numberOfVisibleItems should be a positive odd number, and defaults to 21.
+The numberOfVisibleItems should be a positive, odd number, and defaults to 21.

 	@property (nonatomic, readonly) float scrollSpeed;